Alluxio/alluxio/docs/en/File-System-API.md

 * Table of Contents
 {:toc}

-Tachyon provides access to data through a filesystem interface.
-Files in Tachyon offer write-once
+Alluxio provides access to data through a filesystem interface.
+Files in Alluxio offer write-once
 semantics: they become immutable after they have been written in their entirety and cannot be read before being completed.
-Tachyon provides two different Filesystem APIs, a native API and a Hadoop compatible API.
-The native API provides better performance, while the Hadoop compatible API gives users the flexibility of leveraging Tachyon without having to modify existing code written using Hadoop's API.
+Alluxio provides two different Filesystem APIs, a native API and a Hadoop compatible API.
+The native API provides better performance, while the Hadoop compatible API gives users the flexibility of leveraging Alluxio without having to modify existing code written using Hadoop's API.

 # Native API

-Tachyon provides a Java like API for accessing and modifying files in the Tachyon namespace.
-All resources are specified through a `TachyonURI` which represents the path to the resource.
+Alluxio provides a Java like API for accessing and modifying files in the Alluxio namespace.
+All resources are specified through a `AlluxioURI` which represents the path to the resource.

 ### Getting a Filesystem Client

-To obtain a Tachyon filesystem client in Java code, use:
+To obtain a Alluxio filesystem client in Java code, use:

 ```java
 FileSystem fs = FileSystem.Factory.get();